vinay-64/Todo-React-SpringBoot/todo-app/README.md

 5. component is only responsible for rendering the data in the UI, So don't write http requests code in the component.
 Use another module for Https work.
 6. checked Path Variable get Request 'apiClient.get(`/hello-world/path-variable/${username}`)'.
 7. Creating Retrieve Todos Spring Boot REST API Get Method
+8. Displaying Todos from Spring Boot REST API in React App